 Atomic access support enables the RISC-V standard Atomic (A) Extension for atomic instructions.
-These atomic instructions are further documented in Section 3.5 for the U7 core.
-The load-reserved (LR) and store-conditional (SC) instructions are only supported on the data cacheable region, marked in Table 19 with "Atomics+LR/SC".
+These atomic instructions are further documented in Section 3.6 for the S7 core and Section 4.5 for the U7 core.
+The load-reserved (LR) and store-conditional (SC) instructions are only supported on the data cacheable region, marked in Table 31 with "Atomics+LR/SC".